MingoMango17/CMSC134-Writeups/Writeup 2/writeup.md

 # CAPTCHAs

 Having used the internet for over 14 years, CAPTCHAs can be just as annoying as pop-up ads when you lack a decent adblocker.
-Sure, CAPTCHAs can be annoying, but they actually stop those pesky bots from disguising themselves as real users.
+Sure, CAPTCHAs are an annoyance, but they actually stop those pesky bots from disguising themselves as real users.

-This helps keep websites running smoothly and prevents you from experiencing slow, frustrating service.
+This helps keep websites running smoothly and prevents you from experiencing slow and frustrating service.
-But having to solve them every single time, especially on brand new sites, can be incredibly frustrating.
+But having to solve them every single time, especially on brand new sites, can be incredibly infuriating.

 ## Why it only works on the surface level

-CAPTCHAs does not even work (when looking at every possible ways to bypass CAPTCHAs).
+CAPTCHAs do not even work (when looking at every possible ways to bypass CAPTCHAs).
 Okay, that's a bold statement, certainly they "do work" but with a catch.

-Sure, CAPTCHAs aren't perfect.
+CAPTCHAs aren't perfect.
 A determined attacker with enough resources could probably bypass them eventually.

-Take this simple multiplayer [game](https://agar.io).
+For example, take this simple multiplayer [game](https://agar.io).
 They added CAPTCHAs to fight the growing problem of bots trying ruin the game for everyone.

-Every now and then, you get hit with a CAPTCHA test just to spawn into the game.
+And every now and then, you get hit with a CAPTCHA test just to spawn into the game.
 Frustrating, right?

 Moneyclip's— err, Miniclip's goal was to prevent bots from overwhelming the game server.
 However, that doesn't seem to be working, as there are still bots present in the game.

 Anyone can simply reuse a valid CAPTCHA token or response to spawn bots and start causing disruptions.
-People just keeps finding ways to bypass CAPTCHAs.
+People just keep on finding ways to bypass CAPTCHAs.

 **Granted, CAPTCHAs stop the super lazy cheaters from using bots, but the competent ones can still figure them out.**
 Bummer, right?